-As of March 31, 2008, our principal sources of liquidity were \$39.6 million in cash, cash equivalents and short-term investments and working capital of \$55.1 million.
+As of March 31, 2009, our principal sources of liquidity were cash, cash equivalents and short-term investments of \$47.3 million compared to \$39.6 million as of March 31, 2008.

-Net cash provided by operating activities was \$18.8 million for fiscal 2008 compared to net cash used in operating activities of \$4.7 million for fiscal 2007 and net cash provided by operating activities of \$5.2 million for fiscal 2006.
+Net cash provided by operating activities was \$16.2 million for fiscal 2009 compared to \$18.8 million for fiscal 2008 and net cash used by operating activities of \$4.7 million for fiscal 2007.
+The primary uses of cash in fiscal 2009 were reductions of \$2.2 million in deferred revenue and \$1.3 million in accounts payable.
+These reductions were both in response to the current worldwide credit crisis as we and our distributors both reduced inventory levels.
+These uses of cash were primarily offset by decreases of \$3.8 million in inventory and \$1.8 million in accounts receivable.
+The reduction in accounts receivable reflects the lower level of net revenues in the fourth quarter of fiscal 2009 compared to the fourth quarter of fiscal 2008.
 The primary uses of cash in fiscal 2008 were an increase in receivables of \$1.1 million and a reduction in accounts payable of \$578,000.
 These uses of cash were offset primarily by a decrease in inventory of \$7.8 million as we reduced inventory purchases from TSMC and net income of \$6.8 million.
 The primary uses of cash in fiscal 2007 were increases of \$12.0 million for inventory and \$2.0 million for accounts receivable.
 Inventory levels increased in fiscal 2007 as we took advantage of favorable wafer pricing offered to us by TSMC.
 The increased level of accounts receivable reflects the higher level of net revenues in the fourth quarter of fiscal 2007 compared to the fourth quarter of fiscal 2006.
 These uses of cash were partially offset by net income of \$7.4 million.
-The primary use of cash in fiscal 2006 was for prepaid expenses and other assets of \$1.1 million, accrued expenses and other liabilities of \$1.4 million, inventory of \$1.7 million and deferred income taxes of